wBoit/Titanic/README.md

 # Titanic
-### In this repo I analyze a dataset called "Titanic" which contains some very important information about the passengers of the RMS Titanic ship which unfortunately sank in its first travel on may 1912.
+### In this repo I analyze a dataset called "*Titanic*" which contains some very important information about the passengers of the RMS Titanic ship which unfortunately sank in its first travel on may 1912.

 ![alt text](https://www.euclidlibrary.org/sites/default/files/tickles/titanic-dock.jpg)